 Squeezing the knobby handle of the cane one more time detonated the explosive darts latched onto the hovercars at the bottom of the plateau.
 Taren felt the aftershock, rocking through the ground.
 He placed a steadying hand against the wall and watched the chaos that ensued.
 Chairs were overthrown as the guests jumped up and ran for the nearest exits, or where they believed the nearest exits to be.
 Many encountered invisible walls instead.
 Hordes of sprinting people made their way toward the smoke they could see in the distance, as if hoping the front doors were still open.

-The groomsmen wrapped their arms around their prince and retreated, stumbling back into an invisible alter and maneuvering their way around it as one awkward shuffling entity.
+The groomsmen wrapped their arms around their prince and retreated, stumbling back into the invisible altar and maneuvering their way around it as one awkward shuffling entity.
 The guard closest to the queen stood before her with his arms out, wild eyes searching the room, mouth moving quickly as he tried to communicate with his superiors.
 The remainder of the guards wrestled with the people racing in all directions, trying to forge a path to the princess and the king.
-The hysterical bridesmaids raced forward; they shoved Kylee and King Yoshiro apart.
+The hysterical bridesmaids shoved Kylee and King Yoshiro apart.
 Kylee staggered and spun and was pushed aside until she fell back against an invisible wall.